jotego/jtcores/modules/jtframe/doc/clocks.md

 clk_rom is controlled by the macros **JTFRAME_SDRAM96** clk_sys is normally 48MHz, even if clk_rom is 96MHz.
 It can be set to 96MHz with **JTFRAME_CLK96**.

 Games can move these frequencies by replacing the PLL (using the **JTFRAME_PLL** macro) but the changes should be within ±10% of the expected values.
+For example, to use a 6.144 MHz pixel clock use `JTFRAME_PLL=jtframe_pll6144` in the .def file.

 JTFRAME_PLL     | PCB crystal |   Base clock    | Pixel clocks  | Used on
 ----------------|-------------|-----------------|---------------|-------------